Erin McLeod: 2015 FIFA Women's World Cup

-In April 2015, McLeod was named to the 23-player Canadian roster for the FIFA Women's World Cup hosted by Canada.
-As Canada's veteran goalkeeper, she started in net for all five of the team's matches, recording three shutouts, and helping Canada earn a sixth-place finish.
-The team's one loss came in the quarter-finals against England, which halted their advancement in the tournament.
+In April 2015, McLeod was named to the 23-player Canadian roster for the FIFA Women's World Cup, a home tournament for Canada.
+As Canada's veteran goalkeeper, she started in net for all five of the team's matches, recording three clean sheets, and helping Canada earn a sixth-place finish.
+The team's first loss came in the quarter-finals against England, which halted their advancement in the tournament.
 Although McLeod had an impressive tournament, she was left off both the Golden Glove shortlist and the FIFA Technical Study Group All-Star Squad.

 Injury

 Following the 2015 World Cup, McLeod was named to the national team roster for the Torneio Internacional de Natal.
 During her second appearance of the tournament on December 20 – a match against Brazil – McLeod jumped for an incoming ball in the 35th minute and collided with Brazilian player Marta.
 McLeod landed awkwardly on her right leg, sustaining ligament damage in her right knee.
 She walked off the field on her own accord.